xiangjunn/tp/docs/DeveloperGuide.md

 2. User inputs the specific field(s).

-3. SAS displays the sorted list of events with only the field(s) specified shown.
+3. SAS displays the list of events with only the field(s) specified shown.

    Use case ends